recolic/shared-bootdir-helper/README.md

 ## What this package do

 1. Add a pre-transaction hook to make sure you have inserted your USB stick before upgrading kernel.
 2. Add a post-transaction hook to rename your kernel file basing on hostname, to avoid conflicting with other installations.
+And learn from `/usr/share/libalpm/scripts/mkinitcpio-install`, to find and modify the `pkgbase` file to add a hostname.
-3. Add a new mkinitcpio preset, TODO: find a way to change pkgbase in mkinitcpio-install
+3. Add a new mkinitcpio preset basing on hostname.
 4. Modify `/etc/default/grub` to allow external script to manage kernel parameters.
 5. Add a post-transaction hook after `grub-mkconfig`, to automatically set kernel parameters for every boot entry.